 Before you jump in and start perusing pool decking, it’s essential to understand a bit about pool deck planning.
 When creating a plan for an inground or above ground pool, we have to calculate the pool’s footprint and the deck in advance.

 The minimum recommended pool deck width is usually four feet.
 This width allows enough space for walking and for placing some lounge chairs.
-Keep in mind that your pool deck will take up a fair amount of space in your yard, so it’s crucial to choose your pool deck material with care.
+Keep in mind that your pool deck will take up a fair amount of space in your yard, so it’s crucial to choose your pool deck material with care so that is compliments your overall landscape design.

 What to Consider When Selecting Pool Deck Pavers